 Your family members or friends do have the option of giving you a credit card, but they’re probably much more likely to add you if you tell them that you don’t want one.
 Explain to them that you just want to be added as a user and there’s no way it can hurt their credit by doing so unless they were to actually give you a card.

 It’s important to note that if you are the authorized user on an account that is paid late, it will negatively impact your credit.
 So make sure the person you ask actually has good credit and always pays the bill on time.

 These loans aren’t incredibly common and you’ll probably have to go to a credit union or small community bank to get one.

-But the good thing is that it’s a low-risk way to build credit from scratch, or even rebuild a poor credit score.
+But the good thing is that it’s a low-risk way to build credit, or even rebuild a poor credit score.
 The way a credit-builder loan works is that you essentially repay the loan in advance of receiving any money.

 When you’re approved for the loan, the money is transferred into a savings account — but you can’t access it yet.
 You then begin making monthly payments on your loan and once it’s paid off, you get the funds.

-Check out Self Lender.
+Check out Self.
 They allow you to take out a loan in increments ranging from $550 to $2,200.
 The money is held in a CD account and earns interest while you make monthly payments for a year.
-You can also check out our full review of Self Lender.
+You can also check out our full review of Self.